Plantman: Samuel Smithers

 After much discussion, most of the costumed heroes and villains chose to part ways.
 Smithers elected to join the Thunderbolts, hoping that their new mission, to rule the world in order to save it, would closely match his own goals of protecting the Verdant Green from humans.
 He increasingly began to lose touch with his humanity, increasingly motivated by his connection to the Green.

 Blackheath joined the Thunderbolts in many acts of questionable heroism under Zemo's leadership, where the ends justified the means.
 Zemo's ultimate plan involved the creation of "the Liberator," a device that would drain abnormal uses of energy throughout the world and hopefully reduce global threats, eliminate superhuman terrorism, and stabilize the world's status quo.
 The Thunderbolts succeeded in launching the Liberator, only to be confronted by the Avengers.
 Feeling betrayed, Moonstone absorbed the powers the Liberator had harnessed, combining them with her already-increased powers of the moonstone.
 The Thunderbolts and the Avengers teamed up to defeat Moonstone, ultimately removing the alien gems that gave her her powers.

 The members of the Thunderbolts agree to go their separate ways, and Smithers agrees to return to prison, hoping to reconnect with his human nature that he felt he was slowly losing.

 During the "AXIS" storyline, Plantman appears as a giant plant monster and attacks Los Angeles to retaliate at humans for polluting the world.
 When a group of Avengers attack, they turn on each other due to the influence of Red Onslaught, a clone of Red Skull with parts of Professor X's brain placed in him.
 Plantman is defeated by Iron Man.

-During the "Avengers: Standoff!" storyline, Plantman is an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the "Avengers: Standoff!" storyline, Plantman appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-During the "Empyre" storyline, Plantman had laid sieged to Central Park during the Cotati invasion and fought Vision until the fight is taken out of Central Park.
-When Luke Cage thinks it's a Cotati, Vision states that he is actually Plantman who claims that his goals are similar to the Cotati's goals.
-Vision tries to reason with Plantman only for him to create Sprout Soldiers out of his plants.
-Doctor Nemesis, Luke Cage, and Vision continue their fight with Plantman and his Sprout Soldiers.
-They managed to defeat Plantman, but are unable to make contact with Black Panther.
+During the "Empyre" storyline, Plantman battles Vision in Central Park, during which Luke Cage mistakes him for a Cotati.